|

 1. Is a margin account (a cash account never qualifies as a PDT account)

-2. Executes at least 4 trades of securities (stocks, bonds, funds, option contracts or other securities) in a five-business-day period.
+2. Makes at least 4 trades of securities (stocks, bonds, funds, option contracts, or other securities) in a five-business-day period.

-3. Has day trades that result in at least 6% of the account’s total trading activity.
+3. Has day trades that make up at least 6% of the account’s total trading activity.

 Circumventing the PDT Rule

-To avoid the requirement to maintain $25,000 in account equity, you simply need to meet one loophole.
-For example, you could execute 3 security trades every week and no more.
-Or you could day trade forex, cryptocurrencies, or futures, which aren’t considered securities.
-Remember that the PDT rule only applies to securities.
+To avoid the need to keep $25,000 in your account, you only need to avoid one of the three rules.
+For example, you could place only 3 security day trades each week and no more.
+Or you could day trade forex, cryptocurrencies, or futures, which are not treated as securities.
+Remember that the PDT rule applies only to securities.

-Another good way to evade the PDT requirement is to day trade inside a cash account.
-This will entail its own drawback, though.
-This is the fact that you can’t trade with borrowed funds.
-With a cash account, you’ll have to wait for a trade to settle before you can trade with funds available from that trade.
+Another good way to avoid the PDT rule is to day trade in a cash account.
+This comes with a downside, though.
+You cannot trade with borrowed money.
+With a cash account, you must wait for trades to settle before using the money from those trades again.

-With recent regulatory changes, stock trades now settle in T+1 (one business day after the trade date).
-Options and government bonds settle in T+1.
-So you’ll have to have some extra cash sitting in your account to actually day trade multiple times.
+With recent rule changes, stock trades now settle in T+1 (one business day after the trade date).
+Options and government bonds also settle in T+1.
+So you will need extra cash in your account if you want to place multiple day trades.

-Another method to dance around FINRA’s pattern day-trading rule is to swing trade.
-This is entering a trade one day and exiting the next day or at some point within the next 2 weeks.
-The PDT rule doesn’t apply to this type of trading.
+Another way to avoid FINRA’s pattern day-trading rule is to swing trade.
+This means opening a trade one day and closing it the next day or sometime within the next two weeks.
+The PDT rule does not apply to this type of trading.

-If you must day trade but simply don’t have the $25k to meet the PDT requirement, you could always open an offshore account that doesn’t have America’s rule.
-Taking this route does increase several risks that offshore accounts are known to have; so you should definitely proceed with caution if you make this decision.
+If you must day trade but do not have $25,000 to meet the PDT rule, you could open an offshore account that is not subject to U.S. rules.
+This option does come with added risks that offshore brokers may have, so you should be very careful if you choose this path.

 Using WellsTrade’s Software to Day Trade

-WellsTrade doesn’t have any sophisticated software that day traders may typically want.
-There is no desktop program, browser platform, or even an advanced website.
-The broker’s trade ticket doesn’t offer bracket orders; so if you want to establish exit orders, you’ll have to enter those after your entry order.
+WellsTrade does not offer advanced tools that many day traders look for.
+There is no desktop program, browser platform, or advanced website.
+The trade ticket does not support bracket orders, so if you want to place exit orders, you must enter them after your main order is filled.

-After you place some day trades, there is no automated way to track whether you are close to becoming a PDT account.
-So you’ll need to manually keep track of your trades.
+After placing day trades, there is no built-in tool to show how close you are to being flagged as a PDT account.
+You will need to track your own trades to avoid crossing the limit.

 Better Broker For Traders